s2k/fastfeedbackusingruby_workshop/README.md

 ## The Wiki

-If you attended on of the workshops and have feedback, please leave it either in the [Fast Feedback Using Ruby Wiki]( https://github.com/s2k/fastfeedbackusingruby_workshop/wiki) or [create a new issue](https://github.com/s2k/fastfeedbackusingruby_workshop/issues) righte here on GitHub.
+If you attended one of the workshops and have feedback, please leave it either in the [Fast Feedback Using Ruby Wiki]( https://github.com/s2k/fastfeedbackusingruby_workshop/wiki) or [create a new issue](https://github.com/s2k/fastfeedbackusingruby_workshop/issues) righte here on GitHub.